Dmitriyrus99/custom-erpnext/ferum_custom/docs/api_design.md

 ### In conclusion, the API design prioritizes security and reflects the needs of external integrations

 - bots for quick updates and client portal for request submission and status tracking.
-- By using REST principles and JWT auth, it remains technology-agnostic so any future mobile app or integration (for instance, integrating with an IoT monitoring system that automatically creates a ServiceRequest if a sensor triggers an alert) can use these endpoints to interface with the ERP system.
+- By using REST principles and JWT auth, it remains technology-agnostic so any future mobile app or integration (for instance, integrating with an IoT monitoring system that automatically creates an Issue if a sensor triggers an alert) can use these endpoints to interface with the ERP system.